Posts Tagged ‘cassette’

 Microcassette Transfer to CD helps Crown Court case

-We’ve recently been happy to be involved, with Mobray Woodwards Solicitors, in the audio transfer of important evidence in a local Crown Court case.
+We’ve recently been involved, with Mobray Woodwards Solicitors, in the audio transfer of important evidence in a local Crown Court case.

 Even given the poor quality or the recordings, made on the slowest tape speed of 1.2 cm/s we were able to make transfers to CD which were clear and understandable with CD track markings for easy access to specific sections of the audio.